Gaurab1809/E-PATHSHALA-APP/README.md

 ### 1. Discussion → Chat (Extend)
 - Chat extends Discussion for deeper interaction.

-### 2. Visitor → Member Transition
+### 2. Visitor → Member / Instructor Transition
-- Registration/Login converts a Visitor into a Member.
+- Registration/Login converts a Visitor into a Member or Instructor.

 ---

 ## ⚠️ Note

-The provided **Use Case Diagram primarily illustrates the Member actor and core functionalities**.
+The **Use Case Diagram illustrates all actors and their core functionalities**.
-Visitor interactions are conceptually part of the system but are not fully visualized in the diagram.
+Visitor interactions are conceptually part of the system but shown outside the system boundary, while Member and Instructor use cases are fully inside the diagram.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">